hytechimaging/sammo-boat/README.md

 #### Sound replay

 When a new entity is added, SAMMO-Boat will capture a sound record.
 To play it again, you can do a right click on the table line and click on `Play`.
-A audio player will pop up.
+An audio player will pop up.

 ![](https://github.com/hytechimaging/sammo-boat/blob/main/images/play_audio.png?raw=true)